Giskard-AI/giskard-hub/new-docs/hub/sdk/datasets/index.rst

         :link: business
         :link-type: doc

-        Detect business failures, by generating synthetic test cases to detect business failures, like *hallucinations* or *deanial to answer questions*, using document-based queries and knowledge bases.
+        Detect business failures, by generating synthetic test cases to detect business failures, like *hallucinations* or *denial to answer questions*, using document-based queries and knowledge bases.

     .. grid-item-card:: Import Existing Datasets
         :link: import